banafshebamdad/InCrowd-VI/README.md

 For more details, please refer to the accompanying [published paper](https://doi.org/10.3390/s24248164).

-## File structure
+## File structure and documentation

-Details on the file structure for each sequence are available on the [Sequence File Structure](https://github.com/banafshebamdad/InCrowd-VI/wiki/Sequence-File-Structure) page.
+Details on the file structure for each sequence are available on the [Sequence file structure](https://github.com/banafshebamdad/InCrowd-VI/wiki/Sequence-File-Structure) page.
+Additionally, you can find related documentation in the repository:
+- [Calibration data](Calibration-Data): Calibration parameters for cameras and IMUs used in the dataset.
+- [InCrowd-VI sequences](InCrowd-Vi-Sequences): Overview of sequences with density categories and main challenges.

 Due to the large size of image files, the dataset provides `.vrs` files for each sequence.
 You can extract the necessary images locally using the tools available in this repository.

 ---